MMMalik/ilemandatow/packages/seats/README.md

 # @ilemandatow/seats

+## Introduction

-This package contains calculation logic for getting seats distributions in a parliament.
+This package contains calculation logic for seats distribution.
 Currently only D`Hondt method is supported.

 ## Development